Antzyll/Portfolio/README.md

 ---

-✨ Check the folders above for full case studies, screenshots, and details.
+✨ Dive into the folders above to see full case studies, screenshots, and live demos.